 - Nightlife that includes open mic night, magick tournaments, sip and paint classes, cosplay events, and live music

-- Seasonal festivals like Harvest Fest and the Holidazzle Light Parade, which feature food, fun, and great downtown shopping deals
+- Seasonal festivals like Autumn Fest and the Holidazzle Light Parade, which feature food, fun, and great downtown shopping deals

 - Riding clubs, poker runs, and show and shines take over downtown!
 Spearfish has hosted the National Impala Association Convention, the Hamsters Motorcycle Club, and the Corvette Classic.